Battle of Papudo: Events of the Battle

+Aftermath

 In addition to Commander Fery, six Spanish officers, and 115 sailors were taken as prisoners.
 The Chileans also captured the correspondence of Spanish Admiral Juan Manuel Pareja.
-This action, together with the general failure of Spanish operations during the Chincha Islands War, led to Pareja committing suicide on board his flagship a few days later.
+This action, together with the general failure of Spanish operations during the Chincha Islands War, led to Pareja committing suicide on board his flagship, the screw frigate Villa de Madrid, on 28 November 1865.

 Covadonga, now a vessel in the Chilean Navy, later saw combat in the Battle of Iquique during the War of the Pacific.